-Keratoconus treatment should be handled by an experienced optometrist.
+KC treatment should be handled by an experienced Optometrist.
 Keratoconus is a rare condition where the cornea of the eye becomes cone-shaped over time.
 The cornea is the hardened clear covering over the lens in the center of the eye, and normally it is visible as a slightly rounded bulge over the iris and pupil.

 You may be familiar with the idea that in eyes that are nearsighted, farsighted, or have astigmatism, a mis-shapen cornea causes or contributes to the problem.
 In those cases, the cornea is still rounded — it is just slightly “too round” or “not round enough.”

 In Keratoconus, the cornea actually becomes cone-shaped.
 This creates a different kind of effect on your vision.
 When it first starts it may seem like simple nearsightedness and can be corrected with normal lenses.
 However, as the condition advances, your vision becomes more distorted.
 This distortion will exceed the abilities of normal corrective lenses.
 In addition, you can start to get ghosting or glaring.
 Regular corrective lenses cannot correct these advanced symptoms.
 (Want more info?
 Visit “What is Keratoconus?“)

 What can someone with Keratoconus do?
 How do you treat Keratoconus?
 Where do you find a qualified Keratoconus Doctor?
 Here are a few simple solutions:

 - There are rigid gas permeable contact lenses that provide a greater degree of correction and can address the change in shape caused by Keratoconus.

 - Another option are hybrid lenses.
 These have a hard center area to address the unusual shape of the cornea, but are surrounded by a soft contact lens “skirt” that reduces the discomfort and can provide for a longer term wear.